Klaudiusz16/socialNode/README.md

 </br>

 <span style="color:red">
 The website was created for the purpose of learning programming.
-It may contain bugs.
-This is beta version.
-The app will keep getting better in the near future.
 </span>

 </br>